Chicago Travel Costs: The Honest Budget Guide

 Is Chicago Worth the Cost?

-The architecture boat tour is the one paid thing we’d call non-negotiable — $50 for 90 minutes that transforms how you understand the city.
+The architecture boat tour is the one paid thing that’s non-negotiable — $50 for 90 minutes that transforms how you understand the city.
 Everything else is a matter of priorities and budget.

-• Eat the deep-dish at lunch, not dinner — shorter wait, often slightly cheaper, and you’re not too full to enjoy the rest of the evening.
+- Eating deep-dish at dinner — longer wait, same price, and you’re too full to enjoy the evening after.
+Lunch is the better call.

-• Skip the tourist restaurants on the Magnificent Mile entirely.
-Two blocks away is a completely different price world.
+- Eating anywhere on the Magnificent Mile.
+Two blocks away is a completely different price world with better food.

 Money Saving Tips for Chicago